Fountain is considered one of the most influential artworks of the 20th century - and one of its most controversial.

 It has challenged what constitutes art ever since.

 For Duchamp, this was about making a statement : indeed while most artists were focused on creating what he called "retinal art" - an art that was aesthetically pleasing - he believed that this didn't have to be the case.

 He wanted to draw people away from the actual craftsmanship of the object.

-"My idea is to choose an object that doesn't attract me, either by its beauty or by its ugliness", he explained.
+"My idea was to choose an object that didn't attract me, either by its beauty or by its ugliness", he explained.